Our admissions team will help you with your questions!

 - The programme is based on top-level research that includes both theoretical and practical studies in a balanced way

 - Specializations in Applied Computing, Artificial Intelligence, and Computer Engineering

 The International Master’s Degree Programme in Computer Science and Engineering (CSE) is a two-year research-oriented programme concentrating on intelligent digital solutions to real-world problems.
 The programme is based on world-class research made in three research groups.
 It provides a cross-section of the cutting-edge research topics and the latest results achieved in the field.

 During the past decades, applications of Computer Science and Engineering have had a significant impact on our daily lives.
 In the future computers will not be used as separate devices anymore.
 Instead, they will be embedded in our living environments and offer us rich sets of services through natural and intuitive user interfaces.
 Technology will be even more human-centered and user-oriented, which requires innovative smart solutions and the utilisation of artificial intelligence.
 The graduates from Computer Science and Engineering will play a key role in this development.

 - Computer Engineering

-Applied Computing focuses on the next generation of interactive systems that place humans at the focus of the technological development.
+Applied Computing focuses on the next generation of interactive systems that place humans at the center of technological development.
 Adopting a multidisciplinary real-world approach, students spend a substantial amount of time working in group projects to develop a variety of systems ranging from interactive online services to games and mobile applications, with a strong focus on innovation and design.

 Artificial Intelligence focuses in various fields of AI, such as machine learning, machine vision, and data mining.
-This specialisation provides students with a solid theoretical understanding and practical skills on processing and analyzing digital data and the ability to create intelligent solutions to real world problems with modern AI techniques.
+This specialisation provides students with a solid theoretical understanding and practical skills on processing and analyzing digital data and the ability to create intelligent solutions to real-world problems with modern AI techniques.

 "Studies are closely related to industry demands.
 A project-based approach is taken in most of the courses, and students are actively encouraged to take part in research activities"